Dextran

 Dextran is a complex branched glucan (polysaccharide derived from the condensation of glucose), originally derived from wine.
 IUPAC defines dextrans as "Branched poly-α-d-glucosides of microbial origin having glycosidic bonds predominantly C-1 → C-6".
 Dextran chains are of varying lengths (from 3 to 2000 kilodaltons).

 The polymer main chain consists of α-1,6 glycosidic linkages between glucose monomers, with branches from α-1,3 linkages.
 This characteristic branching distinguishes a dextran from a dextrin, which is a straight chain glucose polymer tethered by α-1,4 or α-1,6 linkages.

 Occurrence

 Dextran was discovered by Louis Pasteur as a microbial product in wine, but mass production was only possible after the development by Allene Jeanes of a process using bacteria.
 Dental plaque is rich in dextrans.
 Dextran is a complicating contaminant in the refining of sugar because it elevates the viscosity of sucrose solutions and fouls plumbing.

 Dextran is now produced from sucrose by certain lactic acid bacteria of the family lactobacillus.
 Species include Leuconostoc mesenteroides and Streptococcus mutans.
 The structure of dextran produced depends not only on the family and species of the bacterium but on the strain.
 They are separated by fractional precipitation from protein-free extracts using ethanol.
-Some bacteria coproduce fructans, which can complicate isolation of the dextrans.
+Some bacteria coproduce fructans, which can complicate the isolation of the dextrans.